 Origin and History

-The taxonomy of this species is interesting.
-Sometimes they are classified in the genus of a small Ara parrot along with severe macaws.
-Other classifications place them in the Primolius genus with other mini macaws like the Illiger's macaw, one of the yellow-collared's closest relations.
+The taxonomy of this species is in dispute.
+Some classify this bird in the Ara genus as a small parrot similar to severe macaws.
+Others place this bird in the Primolius genus with other mini macaws like the Illiger's macaw, which is one of the yellow-collared's closest relations.
 The yellow-collared was formerly named something unrelated to both—Propyrrhura auricollis—which confuses matters even more.

 Affectionate, but somewhat mischievous, the yellow-collared macaw has a reputation for being an intelligent and resourceful little parrot.
-They thrive on attention from their owners and will seek that attention by any means necessary.
-Expect a greeting when you get home and lots of love and affection whether you want it or not.
+It thrives on attention from its owner and will seek that attention by any means necessary.
+Expect a greeting when you get home and lots of love and affection, whether you want it or not.

 Although some are one-person birds, most yellow-collared macaws make extraordinary family pets.
-It really helps when a bird is socialized young, though they are generally friendly by nature.
+It helps when a bird is socialized young.
+They are generally friendly by nature.
 These traits are extensions from their pairing and flocking instincts, which they will gladly extend to their human flock.

 Yellow-Collared Macaw Colors and Markings

 Yellow-collared macaws have primarily green bodies in various shades.
-The green can be a little darker than some parrots, though there are shades of olive and even some lime greens in many birds.
-They get their common name from striking yellow bands around the back of their necks (also called the nape).
+The green can be a little darker than some parrots, though they are shades of olive and lime green.
+They get their common name from striking yellow bands around the back of their necks (the nape).
 The birds' long maroon tails have a bright blue hue on the tips.
-When in flight, you'll also notice yellow under the wings.
+When in flight, you'll also notice yellow under its wings.

 The forehead on this bird is a bluish-black color, which is a stark contrast to the large white eye patches that surround an orange iris.
 The beaks are mostly black, fading into a white point at the end of the upper mandible, and their feet are flesh-colored.